(Also called Uveodermatologic Syndrome)

 - Male dogs are affected more than female dogs.

 - Akitas and Nordic breeds are primarily affected.
-(Actually, 80 percent of reported cases involve Akitas and as many as 4.1 percent of Akitas are affected.)
+(Actually, 80% of reported cases involve Akitas and as many as 4.1% of Akitas are affected.)

-Uveitis, whether it is caused by VKH-like immune mediated inflammation or something else, is treated by suppressing the inflammation.
-This means corticosteroids (such as prednisone) taken orally as well as topically.
-VKH-like syndrome will require on-going immune suppression to prevent blindness and since long-term steroid use is undesirable therapy often switches to azathioprine.
+Uveitis, whether it is caused by VKH-like immune-mediated inflammation or something else, is treated by suppressing the inflammation.
+This means corticosteroids (such as prednisone) are taken orally as well as topically.
+VKH-like syndrome will require ongoing immune suppression to prevent blindness and since long-term steroid use is undesirable therapy often switches to azathioprine, cyclosporine, or some other stronger immunomodulating agent.
 Topical therapy is also necessary; steroid-containing eye drops or injections of steroids into the conjunctival membranes are commonly used.

-With aggressive treatment, some dogs are able to regain some vision but in general vision cannot be preserved and a more realistic goal is to control the eye pain.
-Blind dogs still have good quality of life as long as pain is controlled.
+With aggressive treatment, some dogs are able to regain some vision but in general, vision cannot be preserved and a more realistic goal is to control the eye pain.
+Blind dogs still have a good quality of life as long as the pain is controlled.

 A 2018 study published in the JAVMA by Zarfoss et. al., reviewed 50 dogs with uveodermatologic syndrome.
-At the initial evaluation, 36 percent of dogs had glaucoma (increased eye pressure) and 57 percent were blind in both eyes.
-Some dogs were able to regain vision and 50 percent of subjects could see in at least one eye at the end of the study.
+At the initial evaluation, 36% of dogs had glaucoma (increased eye pressure) and 57% were blind in both eyes.
+Some dogs were able to regain vision and 50% of subjects could see in at least one eye at the end of the study.
 Of the dogs that ultimately became blind in both eyes, blindness came on over 13.5 months (median).
 At least 10 eyes had to be removed in order to provide long-term comfort.